The Body Ecology Diet Sea Vegetables- Dulse, Wakame, Kombu, and Other Nutrition Rich Gifts from the Sea

 Dulse

 Dulse has a mild flavor, and is a good source of iron.
 It does not need to be cooked.
 Dulse can be eaten straight from the package as a snack.
 Buy it crushed, flaked or as a powder, and sprinkle in salads, soups, vegetables, or sushi.
 The powder can be used much like salt.
-It smells fishy if you take a big whiff, but I have not found it to make my food taste fishy.
+It smells fishy if you take a big whiff, but I have not found it to make my food taste fishy when cooked in a recipe.

 Amusing Dulse Commercial with Music